bharadx07/expandify/README.md

 }
 ```

-If you want to go above and beyond, and get extra autcomplete for SCSS, I recommend you install the [scss-style-tag](https://marketplace.visualstudio.com/items?itemName=sissel.scss-style-tag) extension.
+If you want to go above and beyond, and get autcomplete for SCSS in HTML, I recommend you install the [scss-style-tag](https://marketplace.visualstudio.com/items?itemName=sissel.scss-style-tag) extension.

 ## License